The Board of Directors:

 Middle Grades Teacher:

 Sara Jodon has a Master’s degree in Teaching with a concentration in Middle Level Education.
 She has experience teaching all middle grades, as well as sign language at Georgia State University.
 Sara designs lessons that lead to student-driven learning and authentic assessment of that learning.
 It is her goal to encourage students to become more critical thinkers, purposeful writers, and life-long learners, while developing a better sense of self and global citizenship.
-Sara will be coordinating the 6th – 8th grade class.
+Sara coordinates the 6th – 8th grade class.

 Ramona Robinson Petersen